Theology, Philosophy & Religion

 From a young age, pupils are challenged to do more than simply learn, with greater emphasis placed upon gaining an awareness of contemporary issues and ideas, and forming opinions over matters that maybe they have never considered before.
 Lessons will involve opportunity for discussion and debate and the working through of key issues together.

-The introduction of Philosophy in Year 7 includes the following questions:
+The introduction of Philosophy includes the following questions:

 There is also a focus on ethics and includes: